djacobow/spinkler/README.md

 The main app just uses those to run a schedule.

+The main app also runs a simple web server, which you can use to set up your Google credentials and adjust a few other basic parameters.

 You can use as little or as much of this as you like, and I'll be happy to take pull requests.